goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

   HTML output, including managing skins and layer, declare new views (pages) and resources as well as setup auto-generated forms.

-- meta - As discussed above, you can use this namespace to extend ZCMLâￜￜs available directives.
+- meta - As discussed above, you can use this namespace to extend available directives.

 - xmlrpc - This is the equivalent to browser, except that allows one to